 The techniques in this paper provide extensions of the modular method which were initially motivated by the problem of eliminating these five obstructing forms, but are of broader applicability.
 In particular, we successfully treat the remaining case $p=7$ of equation~\eqref{fte:13-13-7}.

 Our first step is to reduce the resolution of~\eqref{fte:13-13-7} for $p=7$ to the problem of dealing with the form~$g$.
 For this, we consider the Frey curve $F = F_{a,b}$ defined in \cite[\S 7.2]{BCDF}.
-The refined elimination technique from~\cite[\S 7.3]{BCDF} applied to $F$ shows that the obstruction to the modular method arises from the four obstructing newforms defined over the real cubic subfield of $\Q(\zeta_{13})$, with level norm $2808$.
+The refined elimination technique from~\cite[\S 7.3]{BCDF} applied to $F$ shows that the obstruction to the modular method arises from the four obstructing newforms defined over the real cubic subfield of $\Q(\zeta_{13})$, with level of norm $2808$.
 We are then able to show that each of these forms has a reducible mod~$\fp$ representation for some prime~$\fp \mid 7$ (see Proposition~\ref{P:reducible}).
 Since the mod~$7$ representation attached to $F$ is irreducible by assumption, this allows us to discard these four forms (see Sections~\ref{S:elimination} and~\ref{S:redg}).
-Establishing this reducibility property for the four obstructing forms is done via a base change argument, since the usual approach, which involves using the Sturm bound, is not computationally feasible in the setting of Hilbert modular forms.
+However, establishing the reducibility property for the four obstructing forms requires a bit of care since the usual approach, which involves using the Sturm bound, is not computationally feasible in the setting of Hilbert modular forms.

 The remaining obstructing form~$g$ arises for the Frey curve $E = E_{a,b}$ defined in \cite[\S 7.1]{BCDF}, more specifically, when trying to prove \cite[Theorem~7]{BCDF} for $p = 7$.
 We will introduce three different methods for discarding this form.